toolleeo/cli-apps/README.md

 * [baca](https://github.com/wustho/baca) - Lets you indulge in your favorite e-books in the comfort of your terminal.
 * [bat](https://github.com/sharkdp/bat) - A cat clone with syntax highlighting and Git integration.
 * [cacaview](http://caca.zoy.org/wiki/libcaca) - A library and a program to display JPG, PNG, GIF or BMP images in the terminal using ASCII characters.
-* [Canto Curses](https://github.com/themoken/canto-curses) - Curses frontend for [Canto daemon](https://github.com/themoken/canto-next) for RSS feeds.
 * [ccat](https://github.com/owenthereal/ccat) - A `cat` command with colorized output.
 * [haxor-news](https://github.com/donnemartin/haxor-news) - Browse Hacker News like a haxor: A Hacker News command line interface (CLI).
 * [hexyl](https://github.com/sharkdp/hexyl) - Command-line hex viewer.
 * [medium-cli](https://github.com/djadmin/medium-cli) - Medium for Hackers - Read [medium.com](https://medium.com/) stories in the terminal.
 * [mplayer](http://www.mplayerhq.hu/design7/news.html) - One of the most popular video/audio players around, plays most audio and video formats (using ASCII characters) in the shell, provides a GUI for graphical visualization.
 * [mpv](https://mpv.io/) - A cross-platform media player with many features such as frame timing, MKV chapters and subtitles.
 It is a responsive video player with minimal layout customizable with themes.
 A good alternative media player to VLC since it can handle almost all the media formats as VLC, but using much less resources.
-* [Newsbeuter](http://newsbeuter.org/) - "The Mutt of RSS Feed Readers": Newsbeuter is an open-source RSS/Atom feed reader for text terminals.
-Has great configurability and vast number of features, making it a slick and fast feed reader that can be completely controlled via keyboard.
-* [Newsboat](https://newsboat.org/) - An RSS/Atom feed reader for the text console.
-It's an actively maintained fork of Newsbeuter.
-* [nom](https://github.com/guyfedwards/nom) - RSS reader for the terminal.
 * [ov](https://github.com/noborus/ov) - Feature-rich terminal-based text viewer.
 * [Oyomu](https://github.com/EruEri/oyomu) - A command line comic reader and collection manager.
 * [reader](https://github.com/mrusme/reader) - Reader parses a web page for its actual content and displays it in nicely highlighted text on the command line
-* [rReader](https://github.com/rainygirl/rreader) - RSS reader client with TUI interface.
 * [TerminalImageViewer](https://github.com/stefanhaustein/TerminalImageViewer) - Small C++ program to display images in a (modern) terminal using RGB ANSI codes and unicode block graphics characters.
 * [termv](https://github.com/Roshan-R/termv) - A terminal iptv player written in bash.
 * [texel](https://github.com/Lauriat/texel) - Command line interface for reading spreadsheets inside terminal.